 Continue joining motifs in the same way until you have a coaster (7 motifs joined) or a doily (37 motifs joined).

+We hope you’ve enjoyed learning how to crochet a doily step by step!
 Share our candy-coloured crochet doily pattern with your pals and crochet up a whole table cloth.
+For more cute crochet projects check out our free amigurumi crochet patterns and our 50 crochet flower patterns.

 About Ayda Algin